 - Please click here to go to our Mobile Devices section in Responsible Computing.

 - Centralized evaluation, selection, and sale of computer systems, peripheral equipment and software for institutional, student and employee purchases.

-- Systems purchased by the university will have a standard image.
-The productivity application utilized by the University is Microsoft Office.
+- Systems purchased by the university will have a standard image installed, which will include Microsoft Office.
 The University has procured a set number of licenses for the following applications: SPSS, AMOS and Mathematica.
 Contact Campus Computer Sales (309) 677-2947 for additional information and availability.